andreaintech/adasilvapdev/README.md

 - TypeScript

 ## What I'm currently reading 📚
+- Ikigai: The Japanese Secret to a Long and Happy Life | Héctor García

+## Books to read 📚
 - The TypeScript Handbook | Microsoft
-- Ikigai: The Japanese Secret to a Long and Happy Life | Héctor García
+- Atomic Design | Brad Frost

 <!--
 - 🔭 I’m currently working on ....